zeroxs/aegis.cpp/README.md

 This project is licensed under the MIT license.
 See [LICENSE](https://github.com/zeroxs/aegis.cpp/blob/master/LICENSE)

-Libraries used (all are header-only with the exception of zlib):
+Libraries used (all are header-only with the exception of zlib and openssl):
 - [Asio](https://github.com/chriskohlhoff/asio)
 - [Websocketpp](https://github.com/zaphoyd/websocketpp)
 - [JSON for Modern C++](https://github.com/nlohmann/json)